covermymeds/mkvm/README.md

 | medium | 2 | 2G | 15GB |
 | large | 2 | 4G | 15GB |
 | xlarge | 2 | 8G | 15GB |

+## Plugins
+`mkbm.rb` will look in the `plugins` directory for all files with an `.rb` extension.
+Any such files will be loaded.
+This allows users to extend the functionality of `mkvm.rb` on their own.

+All plugins should extend the `Plugin` class, defined in `lib/plugin.rb`.

+Plugins are **not** instantiated.

 ## Examples
 To create a small VM named foobar: